Unidata/netcdf-c/docs/filters.md

 Specifically, this filter may do two things.

 1. Add extra parameters to the filter parameters: going from the two parameters provided by the user to four parameters for internal use.
-    It turns out that the two parameters provided when calling nc_def_var_filter correspond to the first two parameters of the four parameters returned by nc_inq_var_filter.
+    It turns out that the two parameters provided when calling nc\_def\_var\_filter correspond to the first two parameters of the four parameters returned by nc\_inq\_var\_filter.
-2. Change the values of some parameters: the value of the __options_mask__ argument is known to add additional flag bits, and the __pixels_per_block__ parameter may be modified.
+2. Change the values of some parameters: the value of the *options\_mask* argument is known to add additional flag bits, and the *pixels\_per\_block* parameter may be modified.

-The reason for these changes is has to do with the fact that the szip API provided by the underlying H5Pset_szip function is actually a subset of the capabilities of the real szip implementation.
+The reason for these changes is has to do with the fact that the szip API provided by the underlying H5Pset\_szip function is actually a subset of the capabilities of the real szip implementation.
 Presumably this is for historical reasons.

-In any case, if the caller uses the __nc_inq_var_szip__ or the __nc_inq_var_filter__ functions, then the parameter values returned may differ from those originally specified.
+In any case, if the caller uses the *nc\_inq\_var\_szip* or the *nc\_inq\_var\_filter* functions, then the parameter values returned may differ from those originally specified.

+It should also be noted that the HDF5 szip filter wrapper that is invoked depends on the configuration of the netcdf-c library.
+If the HDF5 installation supports szip, then the NCZarr szip will use the HDF5 wrapper.
+If HDF5 does not support szip, or HDF5 is not enabled, then the plugins directory will contain a local HDF5 szip wrapper to be used by NCZarr.
+This can be confusing, but is generally transparent to the use since the plugins HDF5 szip wrapper was taken from the HDF5 code base.

 ## Supported Systems